-The EUPT-Panel will decide if and how to classify the laboratories into two categories - A or B. Currently, laboratories that have detected and quantified a sufficiently high percentage of the pesticides present in the Test Item (e.g. at least 90 %) and reported no false positives will have demonstrated 'sufficient scope' and can therefore be classified into Category A. The 90 % criterion will be applied following Table 1.
+The EUPT-Panel will decide if and how to classify the laboratories into two categories - A or B. Currently, laboratories that are able to analyse at least 90% of the compulsory pesticides in the target pesticides list, have correctly detected and quantified a sufficiently high percentage of the pesticides present in the Test Item (at least 90 %) and reported no false positives will have demonstrated 'sufficient scope' and can therefore be classified into Category A. For the 90% criterion the number of pesticides needed to be correctly analysed to have sufficient scope will be calculated by multiplying the number of compulsory pesticides from the Target Pesticides List by 0.9 and rounding to the nearest full number with 0.5 decimals being rounded downwards (see some examples in Table 1).

 Table 1.
-No. of pesticides needed to be detected to have sufficient scope.
+No. of pesticides from the Target Pesticides List needed to be targeted or pesticides present in the Test Item that need to be correctly detected and quantified to have sufficient scope.

-No. of Pesticides Present in the Test Item (N) 90 % No. of Pesticides needed to be reported to have sufficient scope (n) n
+No. of compulsory pesticides present in the Test Item / Target Pesticides List (N) 90 % No. of pesticides needed to be correctly detected and quantified / targeted to have sufficient scope (n) n

 3 2.7 3 N

 4 3.6 4

-5 4.5 4 N - 1
+5 4.5 4

-6 5.4 5
+6 5.4 5 N - 1

 7 6.3 6

 8 7.2 7

-9 8.1 8

-10 9.0 9

-11 9.9 10

-12 10.8 11

-13 11.7 12

-14 12.6 13

 12 ISO/IEC 17043:2010.
-Conformity assessment -- General requirements for proficiency testing
+Conformity assessment - General requirements for proficiency testing